Context

 • The provided value will not be globally available across the whole render tree, but only to descendant components in the tree.

-• If the context isn't used during SSR, it will not be serialized.
-So if you want to have the context available in the client even though you don't use it during SSR, you can call useContext() in the parent component to force it to be serialized.
+• If the context isn't used during Server-Side Rendering (SSR), it will not be serialized.
+If you need the context available on the client, even though it's not used during SSR, you should call useContext() in the parent component.
+This will force it to be serialized.

 useContext()